samersm/fluorite/README.md

 * git remote add upstream <Github Link URL>         // To Fork a github rebository <Fork from website>

-* git remote -v         // Then Clone the repository
+* git remote -v         // To view upstream urls Then Clone the repository

 * git pull upstream master              // Use upstream to sync

+* git remote set-url origin <https://github.com/USERNAME/REPOSITORY.git>        // To change upstream url

 * mv <folder to move> <destination>     // To move folder with git